tomyaacov/BPpyEvaluation/README.md

 python3 main_regular.py rs1
 ```

+The scripts output the alignment of the 100 sampled traces with requirements.

-The full evaluation results mentioned in the end of Section 8 can be obtained by running the script `run_all.sh`.
+The full evaluation results mentioned in the end of Section 8 can be obtained by running the script `run_all.sh` using the `bash` command.

 ## Additional Information Regarding Claimed Badges